clementpoiret/HSF/docs/papers/joss/paper.md

 ## Hippocampal Subfields Segmentation

-Out-of-the-box, `HSF` proposes a "Model Hub" offering multiple pretrained models.
+`HSF` proposes a "Model Hub" offering multiple pretrained models.
 Our built-in models are based on a Residual UNet architecture with a self-attention mechanism similar to the one introduced in by @oktayAttentionUNetLearning2018.
 In order to provide highly generalizable segmentation models, we gathered and uniformized 4 private and 8 public datasets of manually segmented hippocampal subfields in T1w and T2w MRIs coming from different acquisition centers, at different resolutions and different magnetic fields:

 * 3 Teslas (@winterburnNovelVivoAtlas2013, @kulaga-yoskovitzMulticontrastSubmillimetricTesla2015; @yushkevichAutomatedVolumetryRegional2015; @hindyLinkingPatternCompletion2016; @bouyeureHippocampalSubfieldVolumes2021),
 * 4 Teslas [@yushkevichNearlyAutomaticSegmentation2010],